-This could include advertising in travel magazines, creating an online presence and any print marketing you plan on doing.
+This could include advertising in travel magazines, flyers, leaflets, creating an online presence and any print marketing you plan on doing.

-Management SummaryFor this section, you will need to focus on the people in your business - you and your employees.
-What's the organizational structure of your business?
-Will you need to hire tour guides?
+Management SummaryFor this section, you will need to focus on the people in your business – you and your employees.
+What's the organisational structure of your business?
+Will you need to hire tour operators?
 Customer service?
 Safari jeep drivers?

 Your personnel plan will include members of staff and projected wages over the next three or so years.
 This will help you figure out the total payroll cost to the business.

-Funding and CostsYou've already identified any startup costs, but now you'll need to consider how you'll find your business on a day-to-day level.
+Funding and CostsYou've already identified your costs for starting a travel company, but now you'll need to consider how you'll fund your business on a day-to-day level.
 Using your financial forecast, work out how much initial funding you'll need to set your business going.